The views expressed by the host on this program obviously get action.

 Now, don't hang up because we're going to put you on hold here.

-And then HR will get whatever he needs from you and we'll be in touch.
+And then HR will get whatever he needs from you, and we'll be in touch.

 However that happens, you'll be given a user ID and a password essentially is what's going to happen.

-And we'll comp you.
+And we'll compute.

 This is normally, this normally costs people $2,000 a year.